nishant049/Chalk-Board/README.md

-# On-Board: Online Whiteboard Application
+# Chalk-Board: Online Whiteboard Application

 ## Overview

-On-Board is a versatile, free-to-use online whiteboard application designed for creativity, collaboration, and productivity.
+Chalk-Board is a versatile, free-to-use online whiteboard application designed for creativity, collaboration, and productivity.
 It provides an intuitive platform for users to draw, write, and share ideas in real-time, regardless of their device or operating system.

 ## Features